xpgo/obsidian-folder-note-plugin/README.md

 ## How it works

 Just a simple trick.
-When create description for a folder, a note file with title same as the folder name will be created in the clicked folder.
-However, the note file is hidden by CSS rules of the plugin.
+When create description for a folder, a note file named `_about_.md` will be created in the clicked folder.
+However, the file `_about_.md` is hidden by CSS rules of the plugin.
 The reason that the file is hidden because:

-- to simulate a folder-like note
-- the file will not always be shown right after the folder node if there are subfolders.
+- the `_about_.md` file will not always be shown right after the folder node if there are subfolders.
 - The file name may looks abnormal or weird.
-- In the future, the description will be automatically generated based on contents in the folder.
+- In the future, the description will be automatically generated based on the files and their contents in the folder.

 About setting the note file name and inital content:

-- The note name can be set to others, like `_about_` or `index` in the settings panel.
+- The note name can be set to others, like `_overview_` or `index` in the settings panel.
-- The {{FOLDER_NAME}} in the note name setting will be replaced with the folder name.
+- You can use {{FOLDER_NAME}} in the note name setting which will be replaced with the folder name.
 - The initial content for the description can be configured in the settings panel.
+- **NOTE**: if  you use {{FOLDER_NAME}} as the note name, you have to manually change it after you rename a folder.

 ## Plans for future